russross/codegrinder/README.md

 third time and copy the output to `daycareSecret`.
 The `daycareSecret` value must be shared by all nodes.

-The `staticDir` field is where the client code resides.
+The `wwwDir` field is where the client code resides.
 There is a placeholder page that helps students set up the `grind` tool in the `www` directory of the distribution, so I suggest pointing it there.
 The CodeGrinder TA server will serve any static files in the given